pdenness/turnitin-code-test/README.md

    2. Use required args constructor instead of autowired
    3. Use properties file to set backendHost
    4. Remove wildcard imports
-6. Added swagger for documenting API
-7. Bean validation
-8. Logging
+6. Logging
-9. I added a feature to allow backend filtering on the name or email address, which enables us to remove logic from the front-end in future.
+7. I added a feature to allow backend filtering on the name or email address, which enables us to remove logic from the front-end in future.

 Future improvements to make (Not implemented yet):
 - Avoid cross-origin annotation